Shamshad Begum: 1946–55

 Begum had met Nayyar during her radio stint in Lahore, when he worked as an office boy delivering cakes for the lead singers.
 In 1954, when Nayyar got a break as a composer, he approached Begum to record songs for Mangu.
 Nayyar described her voice as resembling a "temple bell" for its clarity of tone.
 He worked with her until the late 1960s and gave her many hit songs, including "Ab To Jee Hone Laga" from Mr. & Mrs. '55, "Main Jaan Gayi Tujhe" from Howrah Bridge, "Zara Pyar Karle" from Mangu, "Saiyan Teri Ankhon Mein" from 12' O Clock, "Thodasa Dil Lagana" from Musafirkhana, and many others.

-Several of her songs from this period remain extremely popular, including those acted by Nigar Sultana, such as "Teri Mehfil Mein" from Mughal E Azam and "Mere Piyan Gaye" from Patanga (1949), as well as "Saiyan Dil Mein Aana Re", acted by Vyjayanthimala, and "Boojh Mera Naam Hai", acted by Minoo Mumtaz.
-"Milte hi aankhen dil hua" from Babul (1950) had a romantic duet with Talat Mahmood, acted by Dilip Kumar and Munawar Sultana, which also became popular.
+Several of her songs from this period remain extremely popular, including those acted by Nigar Sultana, such as "Teri Mehfil Mein" from Mughal E Azam and Mere Piya Gaye Rangoon from Patanga (1949), as well as "Saiyan Dil Mein Aana Re", acted by Vyjayanthimala, and "Boojh Mera Naam Re", acted by Minoo Mumtaz.
+Milte Hi Aankhen Dil Hua Deewana Kisi Ka from Babul (1950) had a romantic duet with Talat Mahmood, acted by Dilip Kumar and Munawar Sultana, which also became popular.
 Her duet with Rafi, "Chhala Deja Nishani" from Bazar became a mega-hit.

 In the late 1940s, Kishore Kumar and Madan Mohan sang as chorus boys for her songs at the Filmistan Studio.
 Begum promised at this time that she would sing songs composed by Mohan once he started his career as a music director and would accept a lower fee.
 She also predicted that Kumar would become a great playback singer.
-She later recorded duets with Kumar, including "Gori ke Nainon Mein Nindiya Bhari" from Angarey and "Mere Neendon Me Tum" from Naya Andaz.
+She later recorded duets with Kumar, including "Gori ke Nainon Mein Nindiya Bhari" from Angarey and "Meri Neendon Me Tum" from Naya Andaz.